The Competition and Markets Authority has just completed its fourth year.

 For some it also means attending more to how they shape and scope their transactions and how they measure the degree of merger control risk they are taking on.

-There are plenty of lessons merging companies can learn from the CMA’s 34 Phase 1 remedy cases so far – a topic for another day perhaps.
+There are plenty of lessons merging companies can learn from the CMA’s 34 Phase 1 remedy cases so far – the subject of one of my recent briefings.

 In recent months the rate of remedied cases has come back somewhat from its peak.
 Looking ahead, it will be interesting to see, therefore, whether we have already reached ‘peak Phase 1 remedy’.